 - The real-time water quality monitoring station on Flora Creek was established during the summer of 2014 as a partnership between the Newfoundland & Labrador Department of Environment and Climate Change and Cliffs Natural Resources.
-In 2017, the mine was sold and the partnership transferred to Tacora Resources and the Newfoundland & Labrador Department of Environment, Climate Change & Municipalities (currently ECC). - The official name of the station is Flora Creek below TLH, also referred to as the Flora Creek station. - This station measures water quality parameters water temperature, pH, specific conductivity, dissolved oxygen and turbidity, as well as water quantity parameters stage and flow.
+In 2017, the mine was sold and the partnership transferred to Tacora Resources and the Newfoundland & Labrador Department of Environment, Climate Change & Municipalities (currently Department of Environment and Climate Change). - The official name of the station is Flora Creek below TLH, also referred to as the Flora Creek station. - This station measures water quality parameters water temperature, pH, specific conductivity, dissolved oxygen and turbidity, as well as water quantity parameters stage and flow.
 Parameters are recorded on an hourly basis during the deployment period.

-Figure 1: Map of Western Labrador area showing the RTWQ Flora Creek station.
+Figure 1: RTWQ Flora Creek station and watershed

 - The purpose of this network is to monitor, process, and distribute water quality/quantity data to Tacora Resources, ECC and ECCC, for assessment and management of water resources, as well as to provide an early warning for any potential or emerging water issues so that mitigative measures can be implemented in a timely manner. - ECC provides Tacora Resources with monthly and annual deployment reports.
 Data is available in near real-time on the Department of Environment & Climate Change's website. - A RTWQ monitoring instrument has been deployed at this station each season since 2014, near a continuously evolving mine site.
-Unless otherwise stated, small gaps on graphs indicate the time frame where the instrument was removed from the water for calibration and maintenance. - The initial deployment for the 2022 season was on June 7th.
-The instrument was removed for the winter season on October 19th.
-The following report depicts and discusses water quality events throughout this time period. - The station did not transmit water quality data in real time for a large portion of this deployment season.
-Troubleshooting was performed on each trip and after a number of potential issues were eliminated, the station started transmitting in real time again, as of September 30, 2022.
+Unless otherwise stated, small gaps on graphs indicate the time frame where the instrument was removed from the water for calibration and maintenance. - The initial deployment for the 2024 season was on July 25th.
+This was a later start to the deployment season due to unavailability of helicopter transportation to the site.
+An attempt to walk to the site was made but was unsuccessful.
+The instrument was removed for the winter season on October 17th.
+The following report depicts and discusses water quality events throughout this period.